danielsobrado/ainovelprompter/README.md

   - Break down tasks into steps and guide the model through them.
 - **Description Before Completion:**
   - Prompt the model to describe entities before answering.
-  - Ensure that description doesn’t bleed into completion unintentionally.
+  - Ensure that description doesn't bleed into completion unintentionally.
 - **Context Management:**
   - Provide essential context only, avoid unstructured paragraph dumps.
   - Direct the model towards the desired answer with sufficient but concise context.